claytonwramsey/www/content/recipes/cinnamon-roll-cookies/index.md

     strip on the edge uncovered.
 Roll up the dough, starting from the uncovered strip, until you have a single roll, roughly 1.5 inches in diameter.
+6. Refrigerate the dough again until it is firm, at least 30 min.
-6. Slice dough into rounds, roughly 1/4 inch thick.
+7. Slice dough into rounds, roughly 1/4 inch thick.
 Cover a baking sheet in parchment paper and place the rounds on the sheet.
-7. Bake for 15 minutes or until golden brown.
+8. Bake for 15 minutes or until golden brown.